If you're the forgetful type, take a few memorisation tips, backed by university research. Let's get those neurons firing!

 Summarising?
 In a word: maybe

 Writing a brief summary of the main points from a long article, piece of research or other work is a tried and tested method for learning.
 But is it effective?
-The researchers say “Hmm” on this one.
+The researchers say “hmm” on this one.

 Self-explanation (it’s not really self-explanatory)

-It’s a process by which you clarify the meaning of something you’re reading (or a problem you’re solving) as you go, either in words or in writing.
+This technique is a process by which you clarify the meaning of something you’re reading (or a problem you’re solving) as you go, either in words or in writing.
 You make a conscious effort not to pass over a challenging concept or to ignore how you answered a problem or equation.

 Of course, as with most pieces of thorough research, there were caveats and qualifications.
 The researchers looked at 10 methods for learning; we’ve only mentioned five in this post.
 You can read the full paper here.